 Once you reach retirement age (65 for men, 64 for women), you can get your second pillar.
 You have three options:

 - A lump and an annuity

 Here is where the conversion rate is important.
 The annuity will be computed using the conversion rate.
-If you are converting 200’000 CHF with a conversion rate of 6.8%, you’ll get 13’200 CHF pension each year.
-If you take a lump sum, you’ll pay capital taxes and if you take an annuity you’ll pay income tax on top of it.
+If you are converting 200’000 CHF with a conversion rate of 6.8%, you will get 13’200 CHF pension each year.
+If you take a lump sum, you will pay capital taxes and if you take an annuity you will pay income tax on top of it.
 For the extra-mandatory part, the conversion rate will depend on your pension fund.